wschloss/cardano-node-learning-tf/README.md

   - Helpful script to build all docker images, push them to the configured registry, and then run terraform to provision the instance

 ## TODO
-* Write terraform for digital ocean
-* Update the build and push all script to take an AWS vs DO argument
+* Update the build and push all script to take an AWS vs DO argument (currently assumes AWS)
 * Simple API / UI to display node stats
 * Healthchecking scheme for automatic container restarts
 * Fine tune node-config.yaml (max connections, memory settings)